Contact Me

 Rule #3: Avoid caffeine too late in the day or before bedtime

-Avoid consuming caffeine products especially when it's too late in the day because they may disrupt your sleep.
+Avoid consuming caffeine-containing products and beverages especially when it's too late in the day because they may disrupt your sleep.

 Rule #4: Avoid eating or snacking before bedtime